Tag Archives: processual turn

 In modelling the world processually we can also model our interventions within the same model … Or put more simply, problematic situations are processes as are the means of intervention.” (p.
 270).

-The same approach has been used for using Hierarchical Process Models (HPM) for problem structuring.
+The same approach has been used for describing the use of Hierarchical Process Models (HPM) for problem structuring.
 This was first manifest in the STEEP Project as means of self-evaluation of how well the methodology was performing, making use of the Italian Flag as a means of capturing judgement of process performance (Yearworth et al., 2015, p.
 9).
 In the Healthy Resilient Cities project (Yearworth, 2015), we started to model the process of using the PSM within the model of the problematic situation itself (Yearworth, 2025, p.
 173) i.e., the process <Improving the resilience of healthcare provisioning in Bristol…> contained within it the process <Using problem structuring>.
 Further work on exploiting the Italian Flag for capturing judgements of process performance in the use of a PSM was explored in depth by Lowe, Espinosa and Yearworth (2020).

-The development of using HPM as a PSM is described fully in Chapters 9 and 10 of my book.
-However, the original work of modelling HPM as a PSM using HPM itself that was started in the STEEP project is still ongoing.
+The development of HPM as a PSM is described fully in Chapters 9 and 10 of my book.
+However, the work of modelling HPM as a PSM using HPM itself that was started in the STEEP project is still ongoing.
 The following shows its current incarnation in Strategyfinder.

 HPM of using HPM as a PSM